 More so, with the ESTA, first-time travelers to Colorado don’t need to pay for the online application.
 Besides, you can only gain entry into American with this e-passport.
 Interestingly too, the E-passports come with computer chips which can store biometric information including your digital photograph.

 Most of all, ensure that you come with a valid passport and a tourist visa.
-Canadian citizens need no visas but will have to provide their passport and proof of residence.
+Canadian citizens do not need visas but will have to provide their passport and proof of residence.

 The U.S. embassy in your country can provide updated visa information concerning your trip to Colorado.